Organic Farming for Future Generations w/ Israel Morales

 TOM: Other than teaching yourself, did you have resources that helped you get into organic farming?
 Were there specialists or experts that you were able to rely on?

 ISRAEL: Yeah, I had a lot of friends in the county.
 We were buddies for a long time.
 We share with the other growers.
 I went to lots of seminars, lots of them.
 I listened to some other people, some other things.
 You always learn.
 You learn, so it’s dependent.
 How can we try this?
 Can we try that?
 And I had a pretty good group of employees.
 They work.
 They’re excited, and they want to do it.
 And my bosses also pushed me to do the best.
 They pushed me, so it kind of worked out for me.

 Organic Farming Equipment

 TOM: Okay.
 How do you yield on your organic crops?
-I mean, it’s hard for a farm kid from Iowa to kind of think about all the crops and all the different things you have going on in Salinas Valley.
-I mean, you have so many things.
+It’s hard for a farm kid from Iowa to kind of think about all the crops and all the different things you have going on in Salinas Valley.
+You have so many things.
 But in general, how did the yields from your organic crops compare to your neighbors’ more traditional ways of farming, knowing that you said that your soils, generally, are poorer than those?
 You kind of have the leftover soils.
 How did the yields compare?